Glucose Tolerance Tests in Primary Care

-> NB – Glucose values required to diagnose DM vary with the type of sample.
+NB – Glucose values required to diagnose DM vary with the type of sample.
 The values for whole blood, capillary blood and venous plasma differ.
 Normally, the laboratory only accepts fluoride-oxalate samples (yellow top) for glucose analysis and reports values for their venous plasma glucose concentration.
-The WHO and British Diabetic Association recommend that point of care testing equipment should NOT be used for the diagnosis of diabetes but that blood glucose specimens should be analysed in an accredited laboratory.
+The WHO and Diabetes UK recommend that point of care testing equipment should NOT be used for the diagnosis of diabetes but that blood glucose specimens should be analysed in an accredited laboratory.

-> Interpretation (WHO criteria)
+Interpretation (WHO criteria)

 Venous Plasma Glucose mmol/L